 Top 4 International Bank Accounts – Legacy Banks & Fintech

-Please note that those are the best international bank accounts in UK but not the best bank accounts for international transfers.
+Please note that these are the best international bank accounts in UK but not the best bank accounts for international transfers.

 #1 HSBC International Bank Account

-The HSBC International Bank Account (previously HSBC Expat Bank Account) is arguably the most well-known international bank account to be provided by a legacy bank.
+The HSBC Expat Bank Account (which was temporarily named the International Bank Account) is arguably the most well-known international bank account to be provided by a legacy bank.
 Current accounts are available in GBP, EUR & USD, with all accounts being held in Jersey (Channel Islands).
-Savings accounts are available in a further 16 currencies.
+Savings accounts are available in a further 16 currencies (more on this later).
 To open an HSBC International Bank Account, applicants are required to inject either a £50,000 deposit into their HSBC account, or show proof of a minimum £100,000 salary.

 #2 Santander International Bank Account

 Like HSBC, Santander offers international bank accounts available in GBP, EUR & USD that are held in Jersey.
-The minimum account balance is £75,000 but customers are only eligible to earn interest when their balance exceeds £1,000,000.
+The minimum account balance is £75,000 but the information on interest is outdated and not to be relied on

 FX fees can be as high as 3% when using a debit card abroad and SWIFT payments can incur a fee of £20 through online banking and £30 when arranged over the telephone.